mrhenrike/MikrotikAPI-BF/README.md

 [![License](https://img.shields.io/pypi/l/RouterOS-api.svg)](https://github.com/mrhenrike/MikrotikAPI-BF/blob/master/LICENSE)

 **Brute force attack tool on Mikrotik box credentials exploiting API requests.**
+- This is a tool developed in Python 3 that performs bruteforce attacks (dictionary-based) systems against RouterOS (ver.
+3.x or newer) which have the 8728/TCP port open.
+Currently has all the basic features of a tool to make dictionary-based attacks, but in the future we plan to incorporate other options.
+- This tool is a fork of the MKBrutos Project (original project).
+As the original tool stopped being updated, many changes occurred in Mikrotik's boxes, including and its API requests.
+This current project is the improvement or "an upgrade" of MKBRUTUS using the new Mikrotik APIs.

 > **WARNING** for old users:
 > Project has changes it's structure and import signature.